zacharyy/GraphicsGroupProjects/PA10/README.md

 V 	- use per vertex lighting

 T 	- increase specular light of the ball
-Y 	- decrese specular light of the ball
+Y 	- decrease specular light of the ball
 U 	- increase specular light of the flippers
 I 	- decrease specular light of the flippers
 O 	- increase specular light of the bumpers